Star-shaped sticker used as a background image for the phrase "Special Election Early 2026."

 Josh Arnon

-Josh is a Jewish autistic democratic socialist who is running because he’s someone who understands that NY is rigged for the 1%, and he has a history of fighting for working people against special interests.
+Josh is a Jewish autistic democratic socialist who is a lifelong resident of Assembly District 74 and has a history of fighting for working people against special interests.
 As a lead on the Tax the Rich Campaign, he stood up to Andrew Cuomo, stopping the former governor from making devastating cuts to hospital funding, mass transit, and public education at the height of the COVID pandemic.
 Josh has lived at Waterside Plaza for his entire life and remembers when his formerly Mitchell-Lama apartment complex was affordable.
 He knows that the affordability crisis in NY is man-made and a better world is possible.

 Learn more